BoffinFactory/PianoStaircase/CONTRIBUTING.md

 # How to Contribute

-If its not in Github you did not contribute...
+If it is not in Github you did not contribute...

-Step 1, make sure you [understand how to use git and Gtihub](https://github.com/wrightedu/Programmers-Guide-to-the-Galaxy/blob/master/Getting-Started/git.md)
+Step 1, make sure you [understand how to use git and Github](https://github.com/wrightedu/Programmers-Guide-to-the-Galaxy/blob/master/Getting-Started/git.md)

 This step is probably both the most critical thing that we do not teach you here in Computer Science that you ***must*** learn before you can contribute code to any professional project.